 Sky Mobile promotes itself on being unusually flexible, with features such as the ability to roll over data from month to month and store it for up to three years, as well as the option of changing your plan at will.
 You can even swap your phone for a different model halfway through a two-year contract.

-Sky Mobile offers four SIM-only deals: 1GB, 3GB, 8GB or 20GB of data a month.
+Sky Mobile offers five SIM-only deals: 1GB, 3GB, 10GB, 15GB or 25GB of data a month.
 You can add to this data in increments of 1GB at a time for an extra monthly cost.
 There are also family plans for up to five SIMs, whereby you can pool all your unused data together and dish it out to whoever needs it the most.
 You won't get a family discount though.

 All the company's plans work in the same way, with that much-touted flexibility.
 While it's now fairly commonplace for providers to allow customers to roll over unused data at the end of the month, most won't let you keep it for longer than a month.
 In contrast, with Sky Mobile you can 'piggy-bank' all your unused data for up to three years - a feature that the company reckons saves its customers an average of £50 a year.